Friction welding is a special type of press welding in which

 the two surfaces to be welded are rotated relative to each other,

 On the contact surfaces, the metal heats up due to friction,

-becomes plastic and then thanks to the influence of heat and pressure a
+becomes ductile and then thanks to the influence of heat and pressure a

 cohesive, atomic-level bonding emerges.
 With friction welding, complex geometry

 parts can be assembled from simple elements.
 Within a part

 also substances with different chemical composition and mechanical properties can be found which wouldn’t be possible to combine with other procedures.

 The use of expensive materials can be limited to the justified place of the workpiece.